Erdogan opens new 'Istanbul Airport', Turkey's biggest

 Istanbul is a major hub for transit flights, attracting lucrative transfer traffic this year from major airports in the Gulf as Turkey recovers from security worries, according to the travel data analysis company Forward Keys.

-Reporting by Ali Kucukgocmen; Editing by Kevin Liffey
+Reporting by Ali Kucukgocmen; Editing by Kevin Liffey, William Maclean